geowarin/geowarin.github.io/content/post/2015-12-28-modern-java-developer.md

 categories:
 - other
 date: 2015-12-28T00:00:00Z
-description: What to learn in 2016 to be a top notch Java dev?
+Summary: What to learn in 2016 to be a top notch Java dev?
 tags:
 - modern
 - java